Oluwasetemi/css-note/slides.md

 <h2 class="text-sm bg-purple p-4 text-center animate-slide-in-down">Transform functions</h2>

-The <kbd>transform-function</kbd> in CSS is used to apply 2D or 3D transformations to elements, enabling you to modify their shape, size, and position without disrupting the document flow.
+The `transform-function` in CSS is used to apply 2D or 3D transformations to elements, enabling you to modify their shape, size, and position without disrupting the document flow.
 This function is powerful for creating visual effects like scaling, rotating, skewing, or translating elements.
 The transformations occur within the element's own coordinate system.

 ```html {monaco-run}
 <style>